wabbit-corp/repo-template/CLA.md

 You agree that the opportunity to participate in the development of the Project and the potential for your Contributions to be included in the Project constitute good and valuable consideration for the rights granted herein.
 You understand and agree that you will not receive any monetary compensation or payment for your Contributions.
 Your Contributions are made voluntarily and without any expectation of financial reward. {{COMPANY_NAME}} may, at its sole discretion, choose to offer rewards, acknowledgments, or other forms of non-monetary recognition for significant contributions, but such recognition is not guaranteed and does not constitute compensation for your Contributions.

+### 7.1 Independent Contributor

+You agree that you are participating as an independent contributor and not as an employee, agent, or representative of {{COMPANY_NAME}}.
+Nothing in this Agreement shall be construed to create any partnership, joint venture, or employer-employee relationship between you and {{COMPANY_NAME}}.

 ### 8. Age and Capacity

-You represent that you are of legal age to form a binding contract in your jurisdiction.
-If you are under the age of majority, you must have your parent or guardian's permission to contribute and enter into this Agreement.
+You represent that you are of legal age to form a binding contract in your jurisdiction (which may be 18, 16, or another age as defined by local laws).
+If you are under the age of majority, you must have your parent or guardian's verifiable permission to contribute and enter into this Agreement.

 ### 9. Data Protection and Privacy